 A researcher is a relationship builder, a cultural broker, a dot-connector, a conduit of information, a navigator.
 She builds rapport, gains trust, is sought out for advice and insights.
 She influences.

 A researcher is an experimenter and an entrepreneur.
 A risk-taker and a big picture thinker.
 A progress maker, a troubleshooter, tinkerer.
 She is creative and works with the constraints of the organization and its resources, while simultaneously figuring out how to change them.
 She persists in the face of frustration.

-A researcher seeks to understand and improve the culture of her workplace, helping it grow through all of her efforts.
+A researcher seeks to improve the culture of her workplace, helping it grow through all of her efforts.
 She is a catalyst for change.